sundarnagarajan/bootutils/docs_md/multiboot_create.md

 ```

 If the disk you chose had an ISO image or in some other way, did NOT have
-a valid partition table, the output would look like teh following:
+a valid partition table, the output would look like the following:

 ```
 Scanning partitions on /dev/sds